Pjoabe/In8TechnicalTest/README.md

 - **Docker**: Containerization of the development environment and database.
 - **node-cron**: Library for scheduling tasks in Node.js.
 - **MongoDB**: NoSQL database used to store the extracted data.
+- **Cheerio**: Fast library for parsing and manipulating HTML and XML in Node.js.

 ---